joonhuiwong/kavita_webview/README.md

 # Kavita Webview
-An application that just uses a Webview to wrap Kavita for reading, but with gesture and hotkey support.
+An application that just uses a Webview to wrap Kavita for reading, but with gesture and hotkey support as well as other quality of life.

 ## Why?
 Installing Key mapping tools to bind certain actions to other actions was tedious and most of the time they did not offer exactly what I needed.